-Because of its serious legal consequences, the notarial deed involves more rigorous requirements and formalities than those of a normal document.
+When the sale of immovable property goes through the notary, the latter must ensure, as a public officer, the proper execution of the contract, while giving him the necessary legal certainty.
+Because of its particular effects under the law, the notarial deed has much more stringent requirements and formalities than those applicable to an ordinary document.
+In this regard, section 43 of the Notaries Act prescribes that: " A notary shall, by all reasonable means, verify the identity, quality and capacity of each party to a notarial act to be signed before the notary."
 The meticulous attention to details, the verification of the identity of the parties and the numerous controls to which it is subjected will give you added security and peace of mind.

 Verification of the identity

 The notary must first verify the identity of the vendor and purchaser.
 He is compelled to do so, even if he knows you personally and he must keep this information as elements of proof in his files.
 This information will remain confidential.

 In order to be acceptable, ID proof must be issued by and emanate from a recognized entity.
 The validation of your identity will be carried out upon presentation of two ID documents issued by a reliable and independent organization.
 These identification documents must be legible and in force.